npazosmendez/.dotfiles/README.md

  * Fish looks sexy, maybe we could give it a look? (https://www.linux.com/learn/intro-to-linux/2017/7/simplify-linux-command-line-fish-shell) (Themes: Tomorrow Night, Bay Cruise)
  * Cool vim plugins (syntastic, fugitive?)
  * Vim extra stuff? (multiple cursor replacement?)
- * Open files from shell? (instead of having to open an explorer)
- * Use 'xdg-open' or alias to open stuff from the terminal
  * super cd
  * prompt that starts on project root
  * super clean